 Variables inserted with this method are not highlighted in the topic text and you cannot double-click on them to open the Edit Variables dialog.
 Also, if you make a mistake when you type the name of a variable it won't work!

-A number of the predefined variables in Help+Manual like <%NOW%> and <%TOPICLASTEDITED%> enter the current date or time or the date or time associated with an item in your project.
+A number of the predefined variables in Help+Manual enter the current date or time or the date or time associated with an item in your project.
 Normally these variables will automatically use the date and time format set in your Windows configuration.
 In addition to this they also automatically use the current language for words in the time and date, if applicable.

-However, you can also define the date format by adding a format string to the variable in parentheses like this:
+However, the <%NOW%> and <%TOPICLASTEDITED%> variables that also support the use of a "format string" with which you can define the entire date and time format to be displayed.
+You define the format by adding the format string to the variable in parentheses like this: